 We utilize the investing experience and contacts of PennantPark Investment Advisers in developing what we believe is an attractive and diversified portfolio.
 The senior investment professionals of the Investment Adviser have worked together for many years and average over 25 years of experience in the senior lending, mezzanine lending, leveraged finance, distressed debt and private equity businesses.
-In addition, our senior investment professionals have been involved in originating, structuring, negotiating, managing and monitoring investments in each of these businesses across economic and market cycles.
+In addition, our senior investment professionals have been involved in originating, structuring, negotiating, managing and monitoring investments in each of these businesses across changing economic and market cycles.
 We believe this experience and history has resulted in a strong reputation with financial sponsors, management teams, investment bankers, attorneys and accountants, which provides us with access to substantial investment opportunities across the capital markets.
 Our Investment Adviser has a rigorous investment approach, which is based upon intensive financial analysis with a focus on capital preservation, diversification and active management.
-Since our Investment Adviser's inception in 2007, it has raised approximately \$3.0 billion in debt and equity capital and has invested \$6.0 billion in 430 companies with over 170 different financial sponsors through its managed funds.
+Since our Investment Adviser's inception in 2007, it has invested \$8.8 billion in 507 companies with approximately 180 different financial sponsors through its managed funds.

 Our Administrator has experienced professionals with substantial backgrounds in finance and administration of registered investment companies.
 In addition to furnishing us with clerical, bookkeeping and record keeping services, the Administrator also oversees our financial records as well as the preparation of our reports to stockholders and reports filed with the SEC and the SBA.
 The Administrator assists in the determination and publication of our net asset value, or NAV, oversees the preparation and filing of our tax returns, and monitors the payment of our expenses as well as the performance of administrative and professional services rendered to us by others.
-Furthermore, our Administrator offers, on our behalf, managerial assistance to those portfolio companies to which we are required to offer such assistance.
+Furthermore, our Administrator offers, on our behalf, significant managerial assistance to those portfolio companies to which we are required to offer such assistance.
 See "Risk Factors-Risks Relating to our Business and Structure-There are significant potential conflicts of interest which could impact our investment returns" for more information.